MicrosoftDocs/cpp-docs/docs/mfc/reference/database-macros-and-globals.md

 ### Parameters
  `SQLFunc`
  An ODBC API function.
-For more information about ODBC API functions, see the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information about ODBC API functions, see the Windows SDK.

 ### Remarks
  `AFX_ODBC_CALL` repeatedly calls the function until it no longer returns `SQL_STILL_EXECUTING`.

  Before invoking `AFX_ODBC_CALL`, you must declare a variable, `nRetCode`, of type **RETCODE**.

  Note that the MFC ODBC classes now use only synchronous processing.
 In order to perform an asynchronous operation, you must call the ODBC API function **SQLSetConnectOption**.
-For more information, see the topic "Executing Functions Asynchronously" in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information, see the topic "Executing Functions Asynchronously" in the Windows SDK.

 ### Example